ivansmith7795/clothing-style-classifier/README.md

 ![Scheme](results/confusionmatrix.png)

-And finally, we save our model file for prediction:
+And finally, we save our model file for use with future predictions:
 ```python
 model_path = h2o.save_model(model=nb_fit1, path="models", force=True)
 ```